Evaluating Visual Properties via Robust HodgeRank: Identifiability of Outliers

-\textbf{Remark} Condition C1 is necessary for the uniqueness of a sparse outlier $\ga^\ast$ whose support is contained in $S$.
-C2 and C3 are sufficient to ensure no-false-positive outliers and no-false-negative outliers, respectively.
-They are also necessary above.
+\begin{remark} We have the following remarks for Theorem \ref{thm:LASSO}: \begin{itemize} \item Condition C1 is necessary for the uniqueness of a sparse outlier $\ga^\ast$ whose support is contained in $S$.
+C2 and C3 are sufficient and necessary to ensure no-false-positive outliers and no-false-negative outliers, respectively, as discussed in \citep{Wainwright09}. \item $\| \hat{\ga}_{\overline{\la}} - \ga^\ast_S \|_2 \leq O(\sqrt{s \log m})$, which is the minimax-optimal rate up to a logarithmic factor.
+Such a rate can be achieved under weaker assumptions without ensuring the model selection consistency \citep{bickel2009}. \end{itemize}